 Stanford Health Policy Undergraduate Research Fellowships

-From pediatrics to geriatrics, law, economics and decision science, faculty are tackling everything from emerging pandemics to health disparities in the developing world; from the public health crises of opioids and gun violence in the United States to the alarming rise of noncommunicable diseases around the world.
+From pediatrics to geriatrics, law, economics and decision science, faculty are tackling everything from emerging pandemics to health disparities in the developing world; from the public health crises of opioids, COVID-19 and gun violence in the United States to the alarming rise of noncommunicable diseases around the world.

 Students selected for the summer internship will become Health Policy Research Fellows at Stanford Health Policy, joining this vibrant intellectual community.

-"The Undergraduate Health Policy Research Fellowship enables students to work in the dynamic, interdisciplinary research and policy environment at Stanford Health Policy and the Freeman Spogli Institute for International studies on projects to improve health through better health policy," says Douglas K. Owens, chair of the Department of Health Policy in the Stanford School of Medicine and director of the Center for Health Policy and Center for Primary Care and Outcomes Research.
+"The fellowship enables students to work in the dynamic, interdisciplinary research and policy environment at Stanford Health Policy and the Freeman Spogli Institute for International Studies (FSI) on projects to improve health through better health policy," says Douglas K. Owens, chair of the Department of Health Policy in the Stanford School of Medicine and director of the Center for Health Policy at FSI.
 "It is a great opportunity and we look forward to working with students."

 Eran Bendavid, the fellowship co-coordinator and an associate professor of medicine at Stanford Health Policy, noted that the internships are open to undergraduates from every part of the university.

 "We are excited about working with talented undergraduate students who can bring skills, energy, and diverse perspectives to bear on some of the most complex questions facing humanity today,” Bendavid said.